ardaetopg/T8/README.md

-Use the https://github.com/Latte248/SpaceSoftware/wiki page to view all of the links
+Use the https://github.com/ardaetopg/T8/wiki page to view all of the links about model